What is LinkDate in Amcache? (glossary)

 Sort-Object LinkDate |

-What LinkDate is NOT useful for#
+What it is not good for#

 - First-seen-on-host time.
 Use